daltonclaybrook/avplayer-adapter-ios/README.md

 ...

-//Once you have your player and plugin initialized you can set the adapter [self.plugin setAdapter:[[YBAVPlayerAdapter alloc] initWithPlayer:player]];
+// Once you have your player and plugin initialized you can set the adapter [self.plugin setAdapter:[[YBAVPlayerAdapter alloc] initWithPlayer:player]];

 ...

-//If you want to setup the ads adapter
+// If you want to setup the ads adapter
 [self.plugin setAdsAdapter:[[YBAVPlayerAdsAdapter alloc] initWithPlayer:player]];

 ...

-//When the ad finishes
+// When the ad finishes
 [self.plugin removeAdsAdapter];
 ...

 // When the view gonna be destroyed you can force stop and clean the adapters in order to make sure you avoid retain cycles
 [self.plugin fireStop];
-[self.pluginÂ removeAdapter];
+[self.pluginÿremoveAdapter];
 [self.plugin removeAdsAdapter];
 ```